lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 Models A and B are **first-order models**.
 Note that all factors are on a single plane.

-* Model A is undimensional.
+* Model A is unidimensional.
 Each item is influenced by a single common factor, and defined by a single term that includes systematic and random error.
 Note that there is only one *systematic* source of variance for each item AND it is from a single source: F1.

 * Model B is often referred to as a "correlated traits" model.
 Here, the larger construct is separated into distinct-yet-correlated elements.
 The variance of each item is assumed to be a weighted linear function of two or more common factors.